xionche/xionche/README.md

 - 👋 Hello.
 This is @xionche, a master students, and my friends call me chen.
-- 🌱 I’m currently learning CSEM geophysics forward stimulation in frequency domain.
+- 🌱 I’m currently learning CSEM data processing.

 <!---
 xionche/xionche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.